 Problems Sleeping, Insomnia, Sleep Deprivation & Sleep Disorders

-Getting Off To Sleep, Problems Getting Up Some of us may struggle to get up in the morning.
-Others struggle to get off to sleep or have a lack of sleep.
-We may have developed sleeping patterns over time, which are hard to break, and are now seeking sleep help.
+Getting Off To Sleep, Problems Getting Up We may have developed sleeping patterns over time, which are hard to break, and are now seeking sleep help.
+Staying up late, getting off to sleep (especially for those with no time concept) can be a challenge.
+Some of us may struggle to get up in the morning.
+Others struggle with lack of sleep.
 Some may struggle to let go, soothe ourself, utilise our imagination.
-We may have trouble stilling our monkey mind with all its inner chatter.
+Putting off sleep, we may have trouble stilling our monkey mind with all its inner chatter, which can become like a vicious circle, where we worry about not sleeping.
 Obsessing about things, mulling things over, our thoughts may race ahead.
 The harder we try to sleep (and trying not to try) the more counterproductive this seems to become.
 Aroused, we may find it difficult to close down.
-We may stay up late, put sleep off.
 We may use alcohol as a sedation to help get us off to sleep, or for our insomnia, which can turn out to be counterproductive, especially if we have problems waking up in the morning.

 Actions In Our Sleep All sorts of actions may occur when we are sleeping (e.g. we may hit out at our bed fellow in our sleep, unaware we are doing this).
 These actions may also be explored in the sleep therapy.

-Counselling & psychotherapy can help us see what is happening about our sleep patterns, investigating other options, alongside any unhelpful attitudes, beliefs about sleeping and what helps us let go, relax into sleep, relax our body, mind and feel refreshed.
-Regarding your specific sleep problems we may also look at other factors, such as:
+Counselling & psychotherapy can help us see what is happening about our sleep patterns, investigating other options, alongside any unhelpful attitudes, beliefs about sleeping and what helps us let go, relax into sleep in a comfortable bed, relax our body, quieten our mind and feel refreshed.
+(What relaxes one person, may be a torture for someone else.)
+Regarding our specific sleep problems the counselling for sleep problems may also look at other factors, such as:

-- Any health problems
+- Any health issues, certain conditions (e.g. ADHD/ADD)

 - Any initial triggers in not sleeping well, e.g. depression, trauma, bereavement, redundancy